Our Approach

 Clear and transparent emissions information

-The AIR Index stands out from other standard tests because the manufacturers of cars and light-duty vehicles cannot
+The AIR Index ratings stand out from other standard tests because the manufacturers of cars and light-duty vehicles cannot

-develop emissions systems just to pass a test.
+develop emissions systems and ventilation strategies just to pass a test.
 The vehicles must perform consistently in real world use.

 With the AIR Index:

-• Policy makers can develop robust, fair and effective policies to improve air quality.
+- Policy makers can develop robust, fair and effective policies to improve air quality and protect vehicle occupants.

-• Vehicle makers have the opportunity to regain consumer trust by competing to deliver cleaner cars with independent verification of the emissions.
+- Vehicle makers have the opportunity to regain consumer trust by competing to deliver cleaner cars with independent verification of the emissions, and effectiveness of the ventilation systems to filter harmful pollutants.

 Why do we need independent road testing?